chris-lovejoy/youtube-titles-and-transcripts/README.md

 ## Download the Dataset

 The full corpus consists of 1.2 million YouTube videos with transcripts and titles.
-Within this, there is a subset of 17,886 videos which meet the following criteria (i) English language, (ii) human-generated summaries, with punctuation and (iii) only includes ASCII characters.
+Within this, there is a subset of 17,886 videos which meet the following criteria (i) YouTube metadata set to English language, (ii) human-generated summaries, with punctuation and (iii) titles only includes ASCII characters.

 Both are available for download below.